 Flexibility is the biggest reason hybrid cloud adoption rates are up.
 Being able to pick between private and public cloud computing — effectively gaining all the advantages of cloud computing while avoiding all the downsides — gives business the best opportunity to use the cloud most effectively.

 Hybrid cloud adoption trends will keep that hockey-stick formation in all industries and all size businesses as long as it enables IT organizations to optimize their investment and performance on an application-by-application basis.
 Deploying the right applications in the right cloud at the right time to meet availability, reliability, and compliance requirements

 Rewriting your applications for portability feels like an insurmountable task, but it’s not one you have to tackle right away to realize the benefits of

 We’ve handled enough hybrid cloud strategy and migration projects to know there’s no such thing as an easy, by-the-book move to the cloud.
 Every migration is different.
 Your migration is based on your current business environment, your current operating model, your current technology deployments and your unique opportunities, challenges and risks.
 Your cloud needs and the benefits you are seeking by moving to the cloud are yours and yours alone.

-While there will always be arguments against cloud computing, you only need to look at the hybrid cloud adoption statistics to know that for most, the benefits far outweigh the downsides.
+While there will always be arguments against cloud computing, you only need to look at the hybrid cloud statistics to know that for most, the benefits far outweigh the downsides.

 The two obstacles that most often trip up businesses looking to migrate to a hybrid cloud are infrastructure silos and application silos.
 Different virtualization environments, different clouds, multiple OSes, unique storage architectures and platforms, as well as disparate geographic deployments and connectivity requirements supported by wildly varying maintenance windows create complexity and uncertainty.
 If you choose the right hybrid cloud provider and the strategy and migration plans are tuned specifically for your business, however, these barriers can be easily overcome.